ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 For example, the select action of the SQL client connector highlighted above returns a `@tainted table`, which means any value read from a database is considered untrusted.

+If return was not explicitly annotated, Ballerina will infer the tainted status of the return by analyzing how tainted status of parameters affect tainted status of the return.

 ### Securely using tainted data with security sensitive parameters

 There can be certain situations where a tainted value must be passed into a security sensitive parameter.
 In such situations, it is essential to do proper data validation or data sanitization to make sure input does not result in a security threat.
-Once proper controls are in place, "untaint" unary expression can be used to denote that the proceeding value is trusted:
+Once proper controls are in place, `untaint` unary expression can be used to denote that the proceeding value is trusted:

 ```ballerina
 // Execute select query using the untrusted (tainted) student ID